 Everest Base Camp Trek

-The seduction of a trek to Everest base camp has long been known to travellers, climbers and adventurers.
+The seduction of a trek to Everest base camp has long been known to travelers, climbers and adventurers.
 Immersed in the peaceful world of Tibetan Buddhism, and framed by the majestic Himalayas, this Nepalese trek offers more than just a walking holiday; it is for many a pilgrimage to the bottom of the highest mountain in the world, in a remarkable country which will leave you with vivid memories of the people who live there.

 The Everest base camp trek is a feasible goal for most fit hill walkers.
 The paths are well trodden, they are the highways and byways of the Sherpa people, so you find yourself passing through many villages and getting up close with the culture.
 The average group size is ten and you will have Sherpa guides and a team of porters to assist you all the way there.
-Accommodation is in lodges which provide a wide range of western and Nepalese food.
+Accommodation is in comfortable lodges which provide a wide range of western and Nepalese food.
 Our programme allows you to choose freely from an a la carte menu.

-Please note that the required number of participants is at a minumum of 2 and a maximum of 12 participants.
+Please note that the required number of participants is at a minimum of 2 and a maximum of 12 participants.
 Nevertheless, it doesn't mean that you have to be a group of 2 to book the trip.

-17 days - Summary
+17 days - Itinerary

 Days 3 - 11: Fly to Lukla then trek up to Everest Base Camp